layik/layik.github.io/tutorials/datavis/README.md

 [talk](https://vimeo.com/98986594) if you have time to find out why.
 But be warned\!

-I think we all know the sad effect of “the curve”: ![flatten the curve](https://ichef.bbci.co.uk/images/ic/1200x675/p08nwkjh.jpg)
+I think we all know the sad effect of “flatten the curve”: ![flatten the curve](https://ichef.bbci.co.uk/images/ic/1200x675/p08nwkjh.jpg)

 ## Why R?